aragon/protocol/docs/6-external-interface/6-payments-book.md

 - **Pre-flight checks:**
     - Ensure that the balance details of the requested period have been ensured
 - **Outputs:**
-    - **Amount:** Share owed to the given guardian for the requested period
+    - **Amount:** Total token amount collected for the guardian in the given period

 #### 6.6.2.7.
 Has guardian claimed